 Plan submittals are required for all new buildings and for changes to existing buildings.
 The Ontario Fire Department reviews these plans to help ensure that the applicable codes, ordinances, and standards are being followed, and to prevent hazards.

-Plans that are submitted directly to the Fire Permit Counter include, underground fire protection water mains, fire sprinkler systems, fire alarm systems, pre-engineered fire protection systems, high pile storage, and hazardous materials.
-All other plans are submitted to the Ontario Building Department and are automatically routed to the Ontario Fire Department.
+Plans that qualify to be submitted online include, underground fire protection water mains, fire sprinkler systems, fire alarm systems, pre-engineered fire protection systems, high pile storage, and hazardous materials.
+All other permit needs that do not require plan check will still be accepted at the fire counter located at 303 East B Street.

 For questions regarding the plan review submittal process and fees, or, if you have approved plans and are ready to set up a field inspection, contact (909) 395-2562.